oricis/laravel_crm_tasks/README.md

  - PHP 8.3.4
  - Ubuntu 20.04

-Some resources has been loaded from remote sources (Tailwind and Flowbite) then you require an active Internet connection to run the app.
+Resources as *Tailwind* or *Flowbite*, have been loaded locally to avoid require an active Internet connection or node compilations to run the app.

 ***